 We know it’s great to see your friends and it’s tempting to stay up late to hang out with them.
 But make sure you get enough sleep to be perky in the morning.
 No excessive drinking, please, and definitely no drugs.

 Hang around in bunches.
 Have the back of your other bananas.
 If you can’t solve a problem, ask for help… it goes both ways!
 It’s your job to be very involved.

 You might be surprised how strong an influence one banana can have.
 And even if you’re young and brand new to Mindcamp, your attitude will definitely affect the bunch.
 Make it a good one!

 Always wear your shirt while at Mindcamp.
 Don’t leave the active areas (Banana HQ, the Hub, program rooms) or hang out in your room (or anyone else’s).
 If you need a break, check first with the Top Banana and agree on a time.

 Still here?
 You just passed the first test.
 You read all the way to the bottom of the page.
-Click here to apply to intern at Mindcamp.
+WE ARE FULL FOR THIS YEAR, but if you’d like to be on the waiting list, click here to apply to intern at Mindcamp.